How to find investment for your start-up

 Grants

-Grants are suitable for any stage of start-ups or scale-ups as long as you are willing to invest time to look and apply for them.
+Grants are suitable for any stage of start-ups or scale-ups as long as you are willing to invest time looking and applying for them.

-Grants are a great way to get money for your start-up as this way you don’t need to give money back – it’s not a loan.
-However, there are many grants available at once and you might need to dedicate a lot of time to find suitable options for your business as well as spend time on separate applications.
+Grants are a great way to obtain money for your start-up as you are not required to pay money back – it’s not a loan.
+However, there are many grants available and you might need to dedicate a lot of time to find suitable options for your business as well as spend time on separate applications.
 Don’t forget to keep an eye on the deadlines too!

 We’re constantly covering new grants and sharing some information with our founders.
-If you would like to be part of our mailing list, subscribe to I am a Founder newsletter.
+If you would like to be included in our mailing list, subscribe to I am a Founder newsletter.
 Recently, we looked at Innovate UK.

-Innovate UK is an innovation agency, which provides money and supports organisations to realise the potential of new technologies, develop ideas and make them a commercial success.
+Innovate UK is an innovation agency, which provides money and supports organisations in realising the potential of new technologies, develop ideas and make them a commercial success.
 It was founded in 2007 and is part of UK Research and Innovation.

 Innovative UK offers grants between £25,000 and £10 million as well as innovation loans (between £100,000 and £1 million) and continuously runs other various competitions.
 Find out about Innovate UK here.